 I remember feeling that judgment one time about a dozen years ago when, after explaining that my wife and I had two sons, was told by an individual, “So you replaced yourself.”
 He meant those words in the sense of, “You’ve accomplished nothing so far.”
 We had clearly violated “Go forth and multiply” in his eyes, I’m not sure that our two offspring constituted having gone forth and added.

-There are still denominations of Christianity wherein people are encouraged to have large families, and I’m not simply refering to old-school Roman Catholics or Mormons.
+There are still denominations of Christianity wherein people are encouraged to have large families, and I’m not simply referring to old-school Roman Catholics or Mormons.
 In typical tongue-in-cheek style, Darrell at Stuff Fundies Like notes that “fundies” (i.e. conservative fundamentalist Christians) join the Amish in this category.
 (Of course, he points out that this becomes more cost-effective as the kids get older if they all learn to play a musical instrument.)

-However you smile as you read SFL, there is another view, as stated by Craig Carter, professor of theology and ethics at Tyndale University in Toronto, that God has never recinded “go forth and multiply.”
+However you smile as you read SFL, there is another view, as stated by Craig Carter, professor of theology and ethics at Tyndale University in Toronto, that God has never rescinded “go forth and multiply.”
 He bases this on the idea that the Genesis commandment pre-dates Israel, and is thereby not Old-Covenant specific.
 (In an earlier blog post, he speaks in terms of what he calls “The Contraceptive Mentality.”)

 So the question — with the paragraph below notwithstanding — that I intended to ask today is this: In light of the population stats and the depletion of scarce resources; but also in light of the command given to Adam and Eve; should Christians keep making babies to the height of their ability, or is there a time when we say, “enough is enough?”